scriptcs/scriptcs.github.com/_posts/2015-01-28-a-new-file-system.md

 ### Automatic migration

 When you run scriptcs 0.13, it will detect 'legacy' file system artifacts (those shared with regular .NET) and automatically migrate them.
 To ensure anything outside scriptcs keeps functioning (e.g. an existing .NET solution), the existing artifacts are left in place, and copies are made instead.
-The only artifact which is renamed is `.cache` (to `.scriptcs_cache`) since this was never shared with regular .NET, but has still had it's named change for consistency.
+The only artifact which is renamed is `.cache` (to `.scriptcs_cache`) since this was never shared with regular .NET, but has still had it's name changed for consistency.

 E.g. if your folder looked like this *before* running scriptcs 0.13 (you may not have all of these artifacts):